 GHG emissions from construction activities related to the Proposed Action would be minimal and insignificant, and the source of emissions would be temporary, occurring only during the construction period.
 After the first year, construction activities would not contribute to annual GHG emissions.
 No vegetation clearing would be required since project area is within LC-39A perimeter.
 This would reduce emissions from heavy equipment compared to development of launch sites in previously undisturbed areas.
 SpaceX calculated GHG emissions for construction of the new facilities within the vertical launch and control center areas at their Texas launch site (FAA 2014).
-GHG emissions were calculated to be less than 800 mt/year CO2 for the two years of construction would be of shorter duration and cover a smaller footprint.
+GHG emissions were calculated to be less than 800 mt/year CO_2 for the two years of construction.
+Compared to the Texas launch site construction, Starship/Super Heavy site development and construction would be of shorter duration and cover a smaller footprint.
 Based on the preliminary site plan (Figure 2-2), construction at LC-39A would require less than 20% of the trenching, 50% of the grading, and encompasses approximately 50% of the building and pavement footprint required for the Texas site.